 Due to the often complicated planning that results from delays and cancellations our staff may not have full details of the alternatives available within 30 minutes.
 They will however be able to advise you of the delay and provide you with further details as soon as practicably possible.

 The scheduled times of flights cannot be guaranteed and therefore don't form part of your contract of carriage with us.
 If your Air New Zealand flight is delayed, rescheduled or cancelled on the day of travel, we'll keep you updated with announcements and/or in-terminal flight departure and arrival displays.

-- impacts on connections with other flights that are part of the same ticketed journey, we’ll ensure your onward travel is re-booked with as little disruption as possible; or
+- Impacts on connections with other flights that are part of the same ticketed journey, we'll endeavour to ensure your onward travel is re-booked with as little disruption as possible

 If necessary, we may need to use an alternative aircraft and/or the services of another carrier and/or transport provider to get you to your destination.
 That might mean going via a different route than what you had originally booked.
 In these instances we'll do that at no additional charge or refund to you.

 Where a disruption that is due to reasons within our control results in an overnight delay and you: